 14 Rebranded as Te Toi Mahana (the place of caring and nurturing, standing and belonging) from 1 August 2023 to reflect the transition from rental housing provided by the Wellington City Council to becoming a separate Community Housing Provider providing public housing, with new tenancies eligible for government-funded Income Related Rent subsidies.

-15 Of the listed providers, we include Wellington City Council, Dwell and Kāinga Ora as being located in Wellington (together with the surveyed owner occupiers and private sector tenants).
+15 Of the listed providers, we include Wellington City Council Dwell and Kāinga Ora as being located in Wellington (together).